If you’re reading this, you’ve stumbled onto one of the fastest growing personal finance blogs on the internet. Welcome!

 You know you won’t be able to touch those retirement accounts until you’re old and gray, right?

-I plan on accessing my 401K and IRA before age 59.5 through a Roth IRA conversion ladder.
-I’ll live off the taxable brokerage accounts while I wait the IRS required 5 years.
+Not entirely true.
+I could access my 401K and IRA before age 59.5 through what’s called a Roth IRA conversion ladder.
+I’d live off the taxable brokerage accounts while I wait the IRS required 5 years.

 Do you have a life?

 I am an avid skier in the winter and leisurely bicycler in the summer.
 I enjoy a good beer, a tasty meal, and traveling the country.
 You can see amateur iPhone photography of those adventures in the monthly Net Worth Updates.

 Are you done talking about yourself yet?